Filip-Rak/Discrete-Modelling/README.md

 │── LBM.vcxproj.filters   # Visual Studio project filters file (organizes files in Solution Explorer) │── dependencies.zip      # External dependencies (extract here to ensure proper functionality)
 ```

+## Installation
+- For Python projects only source code and file structures are provided.
+Libraries are not included.
+- Both C++ projects can be easily opened through Visual Studio's 'Clone Repository' feature.
+  - Paste the following link as location: https://github.com/Filip-Rak/Discrete-Modelling.
+  - Clone project.
+  - Find the exercise in the directories of the project and unpack `dependencies.zip` file in its exact location.
+  - Navigate through the file structure to a `.sln` file and open it.
+  - Now you can run the code from within Visual Studio.